Tai Wesley

 Tai William Evans Wesley (born May 13, 1986) is an American professional basketball player.
 He played college basketball for the Utah State Aggies, where he was named the Western Athletic Conference Player of the Year in 2011.
 After beginning his career with successful stints in Europe, he made a name for himself in Australia and New Zealand, winning two Australian NBL championships and three New Zealand NBL championships.
 Wesley also represented the Guam national team on numerous occasions.

 Early life

-Wesley was born in Orem, Utah, to a Rotuman father and an American mother.
+Wesley was born in Orem, Utah to Susan and Hiagi Wesley.
 He lived in Guam from age 5–11 while his father worked at the University of Guam.
 The family then returned to Utah where Wesley attended Provo High School.

 At Provo, Wesley played for school's basketball team and was named Mr. Basketball in the state of Utah by the Deseret News and the 4A Most Valuable Player by the Salt Lake Tribune as a prep senior.
 He averaged 16.7 points, eight rebounds, four assists, two blocks and one steal per game during his senior season, while shooting 65 percent from the field.
 He led Provo to the state title and was named tournament MVP after averaging 19.3 points in four games.